 Project Description

-The huge unrelenting wildfire that raged over Saddleworth Moor for three weeks in 2018, began on the evening of June 24th near the village of Carrbrook.
+A huge wildfire began on the evening of June 24th near the village of Carrbrook and raged over Saddleworth Moor for three weeks in 2018.

 The moorland surface was left severely damaged with wildlife habitats destroyed and years’ worth of carbon released into the atmosphere from the burnt peat.